 Ages 3 months to 3 years (best for infants & young toddlers)

-Unlike many touch & feel books, the textured swatches are large and easy to navigate without fine motor mastery.
-The book is designed to rub tiny toes on the pages, which is a unique spin.
-Calamus was a fan of this book from 3 months through through his third year, and Nikolai has read it multiple times a week since he was able to control his feet.
+Unlike many touch & feel books, the textured swatches are large and easy to navigate without fine motor mastery – babies master foot-control first!
+Calamus was a fan of this book from 3 months through through his third year – first with his feet, then his hands.
+Nikolai has read it multiple times a week since he was able to control his feet.
 It’s best saved for after bath time, with care, our copy still looks clean and new (and smells fine.)